-Steeles Avenue East between Midland Avenue and Brimley Road is scheduled for reconstruction in 2023.
+Steeles Avenue East between Midland Avenue and Brimley Road is scheduled for reconstruction in 2024.
 The roadwork provides an opportunity to review the street for changes to improve safety and operations for people driving, taking transit, walking and cycling.
-As part of the roadwork, the City of Toronto is proposing cycling, pedestrian, motor vehicle operations, and road safety improvements on Steeles Avenue East from Midland Avenue to McCowan Road.
-The proposed design maintains two lanes of motor vehicle travel at 50km/h and includes new cycle tracks, intersection improvements and tree plantings and green infrastructure.
+As part of the roadwork, the City of Toronto has approved cycling, pedestrian, motor vehicle operations, and road safety improvements on Steeles Avenue East from Midland Avenue to McCowan Road.
+The design maintains two lanes of motor vehicle travel at 50km/h and includes new cycle tracks, intersection improvements and tree plantings and green infrastructure.
 The new bikeway will increase opportunities to safely connect to key destinations, including Milliken District Park to the east and Metrolinx’s Stouffville GO Grade Separation project to the west.

 Consultation Report